Project 5-100: Road map and university achievements

-— «Road Map», published on the project's website, on the basis of which of the universities can prepare their own development plans.
+— «Road Map», published on the project's website, based on which the universities can prepare their own development plans.

 One of the important objectives for the universities involved was to attract international students and lecturers (at least 15% and 10% respectively).
 The percentage of overseas students can significantly differ even amongst universities in the same region.
 For example, at Tomsk Polytechnical University, there were about 25% international students, while at Tomsk State University only 9%.
 In general, these students are usually from former Soviet republics.
-According to 2014's data, ITMO university had more than 900 international students enrolled – around 6.5% of all students.
+According to 2014 data, ITMO University had more than 900 international students enrolled – around 6.5% of all students.

 The universities participated in student and teacher exchange programs.
 Some were funded by the Center of International Mobility and DAAD.
 For example, ITMO is a part of the Association of European Universities and the Baltic Sea Region University Network (BSRUN).
 HSE has around 30 double degree programs and around 70 partner universities around the world.
 Tomsk universities have signed contracts to work with the Vietnamese: TSU – with the Vietnamese National University in Hanoi, TSUAB – with the National Research University of Civil Engineering and TPU – with the Hanoi University of Science and Technology.

-In order to attract international students, Novosibirsk State University launched masters programs in English.
+In order to attract international students, Novosibirsk State University launched master's programs in English.
 It developed its Mechanical and Mathematics Departments and its Department of Information Technology.
 URFU received around 760 million rubles in state subsidies and spent a great deal of it on internships and continued relationships with the Cambridge Center.
-Attention was also given to developing English educational programs, particularly Masters Programs and money was spent on grants for international undergraduate and masters students.
+Attention was also given to developing English educational programs, particularly Master's programs, and money was spent on grants for international undergraduate and master's students.

 Universities tried to integrate into online education systems.
 In November 2015, four Russian Universities (MePhl, MISIS, ITMO and URFU) joined the international education project edX, created by the Massachusetts Institute of Technology and Harvard University.

-The universities that participated in the program could set up a Chair on the basis of institutes of the Russian Academy of Sciences.
-A consortium was created which merged the School of Natural Sciences with the School of Biomedicine at the Far Eastern University with the Scientific Institutes of Far East branch of RAS.
+The universities that participated in the program could set up a Chair based on institutes of the Russian Academy of Sciences.
+A consortium was created that merged the School of Natural Sciences with the School of Biomedicine at the Far Eastern University with the Scientific Institutes of the Far East branch of RAS.

 The project also helped to build and open new campuses, for example at NSU and TPU.

-The idea for businessmen to create a reserve of managing institutions was announced at SPIEF 2015.
-It was supported by Vladimir Putin who urged them to collaborate with universities and participate in their curriculum development.
+The idea for businessmen to create a reserve of management institutions was announced at SPIEF 2015.
+It was supported by Vladimir Putin, who urged them to collaborate with universities and participate in their curriculum development.

-Furthermore, the universities attention was also focused on school education, and as a result, many universities have preparation courses.
+Furthermore, the universities' attention was also focused on school education, and as a result, many universities have preparation courses.
 About 65% of school-aged children in Russia are involved in extra-curricular education, which is fully covered by the state.
 The 5-100 project gave special attention to those fields related to engineering and technology.